onflow/flow/flips/20210824-fcl-tx-payer-service.md

 for their users.
 While this makes for a desireable user experience for those that use Wallets with this feature, applications do not get the guarantee that _all_ of their users will get this user experience.
-This is because users are able to use whichever FCL compatible wallet they desire to the FCL compatible applications they use, and not all FCL compatible wallets will strictly choose to provide this feature.
+This is because users are able to use whichever FCL compatible wallet they desire with the FCL compatible applications they use, and not all FCL compatible wallets will strictly choose to provide this feature.

 Applications that wish to guarantee that their users are able to submit transactions